 The Mac has several features designed for people with cognitive and learning disabilities.
 Simplify the Finder to improve focus.
 And use the handy reference tools to improve language skills wherever you are in OS X.

-Using parental controls, the Mac can be set up to provide a greatly simplified experience that may be easier for people with cognitive and learning disabilities.
+With parental controls, the Mac can be set up to provide a greatly simplified experience that may be easier for people with cognitive and learning disabilities.
 Simple Finder reduces the Dock to just three folders.
 Teachers can limit the list of apps a student can open to only the ones they choose, so students can stay focused.
 Files, folders, and apps are displayed in a single window of neatly arranged icons so everything is easier to find.

 Say you’re reading an article on astronomy and are stuck on some terminology.
 Just look it up in the powerful built-in Dictionary app — from anywhere in OS X. Get quick access to definitions and synonyms that help with grammar, spelling, and pronunciation.